IBM: Nearing Dividend Aristocrat Status

 Additional valuation models (Jitta - fair value of $141.86 - and GuruFocus - DCF fair value of $142.18) indicate it is currently overvalued.
 My own DCF analysis allows for an annual EPS growth rate of 4.3% over the next five years (in line with analyst projections).
 Assuming a terminal growth rate of 5% and a 15% discount rate yields a valuation of $102.78, making it overvalued.

 IBM's greatest appeal is to income investors.
 Four years away from reaching Dividend Aristocrat status, the company has made dividend payments for each of the past 101 years and has made increasing payments for the past 21.
-Their payout has increased nearly 400% over the past decade, currently yields at a 3.3% rate, and looks very sustainable with a 44.4% payout ratio particularly with earnings growth on the horizon.
+Its payout has increased nearly 400% over the past decade, currently yields at a 3.3% rate, and looks very sustainable with a 44.4% payout ratio, particularly with earnings growth on the horizon.

-Their strategic plan for future growth consists of investing heavily in their strategic imperatives: cloud, analytics, cognitive, mobile, and security businesses.
-As mentioned earlier, the company's management is counting on continued rapid revenue growth in these areas to drive the company's growth in the future.
-With low capital reinvestment requirements, if IBM can meet its growth targets in these areas and Watson lives up to its hype, IBM could considerably grow their annual free cash flow in the years to come, resulting in continued strong dividend growth and large share repurchase programs.
+Its strategic plan for future growth consists of investing heavily in its strategic imperatives: cloud, analytics, cognitive, mobile, and security businesses.
+As mentioned earlier, the management is counting on continued rapid revenue growth in these areas to drive the company's growth in the future.
+With low capital reinvestment requirements, if IBM can meet its growth targets in these areas and Watson lives up to its hype, IBM could considerably grow its annual free cash flow in the years to come, resulting in continued strong dividend growth and large share repurchase programs.

 Though full of potential, IBM is likely slightly overpriced at current levels.
-However, reputable past and dividend history, competitive position, and future prospects for earnings and dividend growth, it remains a strong buy for dividend investors and belongs on value investor's watch lists in case of a pullback in share price.
+However, with reputable past and dividend history, competitive position, and future prospects for earnings and dividend growth, it remains a strong buy for dividend investors and belongs on value investor's watch lists in case of a pullback in share price.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.